mozilla-ai/speech-to-text-finetune/README.md

 ## Try it locally

+The same instructions apply for the GitHub Codespaces option.

 ### Setup

 1. Use a virtual environment and install dependencies: `pip install -e .` & [ffmpeg](https://ffmpeg.org) e.g. for Ubuntu: `sudo apt install ffmpeg`, for Mac: `brew install ffmpeg`